 We start with two collections, which bring together contributions from a number of scholars around the world.
 Ron Riggio has edited What’s Wrong With Leadership?: Improving Leadership Research and Practice, while Brigid Carroll, Josh Firth and Suze Wilson have curated After Leadership.
 Both collections are published by Routledge, but only the former is currently available in paperback.
 Riggio’s collection has a broad scope, ranging from conceptual exploration of leadership as a process to challenges to individualistic/western/male/etc thinking.
 The latter collection consciously echoes MacIntyre’s After Virtue, arguing for a clean break with leadership studies as traditionally practised.

 Another book only available in hardback, with an outrageous price tag, is Chloe Lynch’s Ecclesial Leadership as Friendship.
-Lynch, who lectures at the London School of Theology, offers an important perspective on power.
-Her discussion of kenosis provides a nuanced approach to ideas around servant leadership.
+Lynch, who lectures at the London School of Theology, offers an important perspective on power, in relation to incarnation and kenosis.
+Her chapter on servant leadership should be a game changer, laying down an important marker for those in churches and beyond who appropriate Greenleaf’s ideas loosely.
 (Chloe is presenting a paper at the 2019 MODEM Conference.
 Ed.)
 Subtlety is not a feature of Ken Blanchard and Renee Broadwell’s Servant Leadership in Action: How You Can Achieve Great Relationships and Results(Berrett-Koehler, 2018).
 The collection runs the paradoxical risk of elevating servant leaders to transformational heroes; it also occupies the borderland with explicit Christian commitment.